-- 3.46 If there are any modifications following consultation on the Draft, there will be another consultation for at least 4 weeks. - 3.47 Following the consultation periods, the Draft Charging Schedule will be submitted to the Secretary of State, The supporting documents submitted with the CIL Draft will include a statement of the representations made and how they have been taken into account by the council.
-There will be an independent examination of the CIL by an Inspector, which is likely to involve a public hearing. - 3.48 The Inspector will prepare a report on the CIL and make recommendations.
-The council will adopt the CIL by a Council resolution.
+- 3.55 If there are any modifications following consultation on the Draft, there will be another consultation for at least 4 weeks. - 3.56 Following the consultation periods, the Draft Charging Schedule will be submitted to the Secretary of State, The supporting documents submitted with the CIL Draft will include a statement of the representations made and how

+- they have been taken into account by the council.
+There will be an independent examination of the CIL by an Inspector, which is likely to involve a public hearing. - 3.57 The Inspector will prepare a report on the CIL and make recommendations.
+The council will adopt the CIL by a Council resolution

-Other Policy Documents
+Other Documents

-3.49 Other policy documents are also produced that form part of the evidence base underpinning the statutory documents.
-These generally take the form of technical reports, studies and research.
-They are not generally consulted on although the Inspector may consider these as part of the examination of the DPD and the adequacy of its preparation.
+3.58 Other documents are also produced that form part of the evidence base underpinning the statutory documents.
+These mainly take the form of technical reports, studies and research.
+They are not generally consulted on, unless it was as part of the research.
+Inspectors can consider the evidence base as part of the examination of the DPD and the assessment of adequacy of the DPD's preparation.
 There are also other general supporting documents that are produced such as the LDS, AMR and the Brownfield Land Register, which tend to provide information and are available to view on the website, but are not subject to public consultation.